empy/lineman-angular-template/README.md

-# A forl of Lineman JS angular template
+# A fork of Lineman JS angular template

 This is a test project to test Lineman integration with Jenkins + github